-Our events are another resource we are happy to offer members to help you build capacity, make connections, and take in professional development to benefit your municipality.
-The Events Listing on our website will show you our upcoming schedule (along with other events of note), and there are plenty of SUMA events you can look forward to.
-We offer regional meetings every fall, developed Canada's first Mayors Summer School, and bring the sectors together through the City Mayors' Caucus and stand-alone sector meetings for towns and villages.
+Our events are another resource we are happy to offer to help you build capacity, make connections, and take in professional development to benefit your municipality.
+The Event Listings on our website will show you our upcoming schedule (along with other events of note), and there are plenty of SUMA events you can look forward to.
+We offer regional meetings every fall, developed Canada's first Mayors Summer School, and bring the sectors together through the City Mayors' Caucus and stand-alone sector meetings for towns, villages, resort villages, and northern municipalities.

 And of course, we have convention.
-Our annual convention is the perfect chance to make connections with other people working in or with Saskatchewan urban governments, and hear speakers and take in education sessions to learn more.
-You'll also get a chance to meet with provincial decision makers through the Bear Pit and Dialogue with Ministers sessions, and meet vendors at the Municipal Marketplace Tradeshow.
+Our annual convention is the perfect chance to make connections with other people working in or with Saskatchewan hometown governments, and hear speakers and take in education sessions to learn more.
+You'll also get a chance to interact with provincial decision makers through the Bear Pit and Dialogue with Ministers sessions, and meet vendors at the Municipal Marketplace Tradeshow.
 It's the time every year that our three core functions come together in one place with members.